bripkens/mix.js/README.md

 in JavaScript.
 It focuses on unobtrusive and strong usage of mixins.
-It originated in the [biographer project](http://code.google.com/p/biographer/) which requires many mixins with common dependencies, i.e., mixins which can be mixed and whose commonalities are taken into account at mixin generation time.
+It originated in the [biographer project](http://code.google.com/p/biographer/) which requires many mixins with common dependencies, i.e., mixins which can be mixed and whose commonalities are taken into account at mixin generation time (not object instantiation time).

 # Terminology